Free trial

 9.4 Within the scope of the warranty obligations in question, the Provider shall only provide a warranty for a specific function and/or for the data security of the cloud infrastructure operated by Microsoft to the extent that this is stipulated as mandatory in the currently applicable Microsoft terms and conditions for the use of the Azure cloud (available at https://www.microsoft.com/de-de/licensing/product-licensing/products.aspx).

-9.5 The Provider shall only be liable for damages caused intentionally or by gross negligence.
-The Provider’s liability for slight or simply gross negligence is excluded.
+9.5 The Provider is only liable for damages caused intentionally or through gross negligence.
+The Provider’s liability for slight negligence is excluded.
 The application of § 1298 ABGB (reversal of the burden of proof) is excluded by mutual agreement between the parties.
-The Customer must prove the fault (blatant gross negligence or intent) of the Provider.
-When creating the software, the Contractor shall exercise the care customary in the industry.
-When determining whether the Contractor is at fault, it must be taken into account that software cannot be created without technical errors.
+The Customer must prove the fault (gross negligence or intent) of the Provider.
+In the creation of the software, the Contractor shall exercise the care customary in the industry.

 9.6 The limitations of liability set out in clause 9.5 shall not apply to damages resulting from injury to life, limb or health of persons or in the event that mandatory statutory provisions and material contractual obligations to the contrary apply.

-9.7 The Provider is not liable for loss of profit, loss of savings, damage from operational disruptions or other indirect damage and/or consequential damage in connection with the software.
-The Provider accepts no liability for the loss of data.
+9.7 The Provider is not liable for loss of profit, loss of savings, damages from operational disruptions or other indirect damages and/or consequential damages in connection with the software.
+The Provider accepts no liability for the loss of data if this is due to improper operation in connection with the offline mode.

 9.8 The Provider accepts no liability for damages in an amount that exceeds the amount of the remuneration received by the Provider for the services provided to the Customer within the last three months prior to the event on which the claim is based.